 We will advise you on this when we look at the lease but if any of the flats in the building have been bought or sold recently, especially with a mortgage, then a deed of surrender and regrant is normally sufficient.
 This is because the solicitor who acted on the purchase would not have recommended the purchase of the flat with such defects or variations unless the lease was varied or indemnity insurance was put in place to cover the problem.

-Of the many blocks of flats we have dealt with we have only recommended a new lease, as opposed to the surrender and regrant method, in one or two occasions.
+Of the many blocks of flats we have dealt with we have only recommended a new lease, as opposed to the surrender and regrant method, on a few occasions.

 How much does it cost?